 map ref ST753815.

 Refreshments at The Dog Inn on the A432.

 To view the Old Sodbury walking route details and print.

 Walk past Sudeley Castle then up and around the valley for elevated views across to Cleeve

 Common and Charlton Abbots.
 Walk through tranquil countryside full of wildlife and flowers.

 5 miles with a climb and descent of 175m/575 ft.

 Start: Winchcombe (near Cheltenham) Back Lane car park (£1) behind the library.

 Refreshments in the town.

-Download PDF file to view the Winchcombe walking route details and print.
+To view the Winchcombe walking route details and print.